aws-samples/aws-cdk-examples/java/ecs/ecs-service-with-advanced-alb-config/README.md

-# CDK Java Example - ECS NLB Pattern
+# CDK Java Example - ECS with Advanced ALB Configuration

 This is an example of a CDK program written in Java.

 It is a Maven-based project, so you can open this directory with any Maven-compatible Java IDE, and you should be able to build and run tests from your IDE.

-It demonstrates a CDK app called (`ECSNLBPatternApp`).
-The app invokes a stack called (`ECSNLBPatternStack`).
-This Stack demonstrates the usage of an ECS Pattern.
-This Pattern is used to deploy a Network Load Balanced ECS Service with just one construct.
-This Construct creates an ECS Service with EC2 instances which are behind a Network Load Balancer in a new VPC.
-The EC2 instances are based on Amazon Linux ECS Optimized images and are in an Auto Scaling Group.
-Patterns inherently apply all the permissions that are needed as well.
+It demonstrates a CDK app called (`ECSAdvancedALBApp`).
+The app invokes a stack called (`ECSAdvancedALBStack`).
+This Stack demonstrates the creation of multiple constructs which create an ECS Service on a Cluster in a new VPC.
+An Application Load Balancer is also created with a listener pointing to the ECS Service.
+A Health Check is configured on the ALB as well.

 ## Building